 Tendring District Council is the Street Naming and Numbering authority for the Tendring District.
 All proposals for new street names and property numbers or changes of street or property name in the District must, by law, be sent to the Council for approval before being brought into use.
-The principal pieces of legislation can be found via the links to the right of this page.
+The principal pieces of legislation are:

 This includes responsibility for erecting the names of public streets and ensuring that the names and / or numbers of buildings are displayed by the owners in accordance with Regulations made by the District Council, and informing all owners and occupiers of naming and numbering orders.